By Edu Valor / Author - Spanish Chef

 At the Feria de Abril in Seville, it’s one of the most popular tapas.

-Montaditos are essentially pintxos without the toothpick, sometimes served with the bread toasted.
+There are montaditos that look like pintxos without the toothpick, sometimes served with the bread toasted.
 From my experience, they seem to be more common in the south of Spain.

 The piece of bread can be slightly larger, with ingredients "mounted" (montado) on top.
 Their appearance may vary, sometimes resembling a small sandwich (bocadillo) or simply a slice of any type of bread.